ltgcgo/scope/README.md

 2. An edge client connects to the registry server, then requests peer information.
 3. Upon receiving peer information, the edge client tries to connect to the root WireGuard server, and adds all peers as available for connection.
 4. After 10 seconds, the edge client then broadcasts a peer update towards all peers, and waits all other peers to connect.
+5. When the edge receives a peer update, it'll try to connect to said peer.

 ## Installation
 1. Install [Deno](https://deno.land).